OshunWilson/osticket-prereqs/README.md

 </p>
 <p>
 Assign Permissions:

 Disable inheritance -> Remove All

-New Permissions -> Everyone -> All.
+New Permissions -> Everyone -> All
 </p>
 <br />